-We have created some basic learning videos to give you a taste of how of simple HSE management can be!
+We have created some basic learning podcasts and videos to give you a taste of how of simple HSE management can be, including on risk assessment!

 Safeti aims to help give you a basic understanding of core health and safety practices.
 Risk assessment is one of the fundamental themes of any health, safety or environmental management system.

-A risk assessment is simply a careful examination of what, could cause harm to people, to enable precautions to be taken to prevent injury and ill-health.
+A risk assessment is simply a careful examination of what, could cause harm to people.
+This helps identify the actions you need to take to prevent injury and ill-health.

 Risk assessment is not about creating huge amounts of paperwork , but rather about identifying sensible measures to control the risks in your workplace.

 We explain how a simple risk assessment can be carried out in the animation below.

 Click Play below to refresh your knowledge on some basic Health and Safety principles

 Do you know how to do a risk assessment?

 In this video we are going to look at 5 simple steps you can use everyday to carry out risk assessment in your workplace.

 If you are an employer, what does risk assessment mean for you?